 If you want to explore the crooks and hollows of the netherworld that cider can take you to, if you want to taste the outer bounds of what cider is, order the Purple Heart.

 Purple Heart has been flavored with cascara, the "cherry" that encases coffee beans.
-It has also been touched by butterfly pea color, lending, among other influences, the purple color.
+It has also been touched by butterfly pea flower, lending, among other influences, its purple color.

 The brothers donate $1 from each pint of Purple Heart they sell to Mesa's Veterans Resource Center.
 (Jason earned a Purple Heart during his service.)